aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 A key in a map has two components, a top level key and a second level key.
 Each key contains one or more Name - Value pairs.
 Each top level key must contain atleast one second level key.

-Here is a simple Mapping section.
+Here is a simplified example of a Mapping section.
 It contains one Map, `Mapping01`. \
 `Mapping01` contains three top level keys, `TopLevelKey01`, `TopLevelKey02` and `TopLevelKey03`. \
 Each top level key contains one second level key, `SecondLevelKey`.
 ```yaml